What Do I need to Do First?

 The adhesive gets old and cracks and delaminates over 30 years but incorrect operation kills them…….”

 Resseting trip Meter

-This is often blamed for odometer breaking and the myth, that’s been around forever is if you do it while moving, it breaks it.
+This is often blamed for odometer breaking and the myth, that’s been around forever, is if you do it while moving, it breaks it.
 It’s clear this is just not true, as they all break eventually.
-The plastic Porsche used in one gear inside(the one that breaks) basically turns to mush, so it’s a time bomb.
-Moving, not moving, hitting a pot hole, holding your tongue wrong way when starting, or looking at it wrong way are all just as likely tobe reason it fails.
+The plastic Porsche used in one gear inside(the one that breaks), basically turns to mush, so it’s a time bomb.
+Moving, not moving, hitting a pot hole, holding your tongue wrong way when starting, or looking at it wrong way, are all just as likely to be the reason it fails.
 Thankfully replacement gears are available (that won’t turn to mush) and it’s an easy thing to fix.
-Mines been fixed and I reset it all the time when moving as I understand there is a clutch mechanism and it’s electronically driven so movement cannot cause it to break.
+Mines been fixed and I reset it all the time when moving, as I understand there is a clutch mechanism and it’s electronically driven so movement cannot cause it to break.

 82 to 85 are all Naturally Aspirated (non turbo) so there is no need to state it’s an 83NA.
 We all know it from the year.
 Turbos started in 86 model year, so if it’s before then saying it’s an NA is redundant.
 86 and later it makes sense to say either NA or turbo

 No Spam and Premier turbo groups on FB

 I highly recommend joining both groups, as lots of great people in the community with a wealth of knowledge, who are incredibly generous sharing that knowledge

 Clarks Garage the #1 website for 944 owners help.
 Most of us have read it cover to cover